A Tale of Two Weddings

 I joke not.
 One of my party had to come to the rescue one of the leggy number after she had dropped her handbag.
 Her skirt was so tight that she could not bend enough to retrieve the bag.
 Even if she had been able to bend, the height of her heels would still have left her several inches short of being able to pick the bag up.

 The blokes all sported pint glasses, attitude, and shiny grey suits.
 There were many complaints about the cost of the beer and wine on offer in the bar.

 The tall bride, resplendent in her feather strewn dress – she looked as if the final act of Swan Lake was about to be performed – was accompanied by an entourage of tall bridesmaid’s in black and an Alsatian (I joke you not) in a tutu…….

 It was hard to tell whether the official photographers had been provided by Cheshire Life or Channel Four.
 It was Madchester at its best.

 Our wedding was somewhat different……

 Entry filed under: middleman.
-Tags: Arndale Centre, Big Fat Gypsy Wedding, Boddingtons, Botox, Botulinum toxin, cheshire, Father of the Bride, Greater Manchester, Paul Weller, take that, TOWIE, Vinnie Jones, wayne rooney.
+Tags: a tale of two weddings, Arndale Centre, Big Fat Gypsy Wedding, Boddingtons, Botox, Botulinum toxin, cheshire, cleavage, Father of the Bride, Greater Manchester, high heels, leggy, legs, madchester, mottram hall, Paul Weller, take that, thongs, TOWIE, Vinnie Jones, wayne rooney.